lijerrymagic/gretestfindseats/README.md

 A short python script using selenium for finding if seats are available on specific date for GRE genearal test.
 Current version is V1.0.
 More functinality to be added.
+Func Added: Sent email to notify user when available seats found.
+To do: sequentially run this script.

 ### Prerequisites
 ```
 Python 3
 Selenium
+smtplib
+email
 ```
 ### Installing